oriooctopus/acc-v4/README.md

 After setting up strapi, you need to import the database.
 This is how you do that.

 1. First, add the database file to the native layer in your repo.
 It should be named something like “backup-remote-….-.pgsql”
-1. In your terminal, go into postgres: `psql template0`
+2. In your terminal, go into postgres: `psql template0`
-1. Check roles: `\du`
+3. Check roles: `\du`
-   1. You will most likely see that you are a "superuser" in some databases, some not.
+   - You will most likely see that you are a "superuser" in some databases, some not.
 This gives special admin rights to the database, which you will need
-1. Create database for this project, call it "acc-v4": `CREATE DATABASE "acc-v4"`.
+4. Create database for this project, call it "acc-v4": `CREATE DATABASE "acc-v4"`.
-1. Make yourself a superuser: `alter user [username] with superuser`.
+5. Make yourself a superuser: `alter user [username] with superuser`.
-1. Add login permission: `alter role [username] with login`
+6. Add login permission: `alter role [username] with login`
-1. Exit postgres: `\q`
+7. Exit postgres: `\q`
-1. Import the database: `pg_restore -U [username] -d acc-v4 -1 [name-of-file]`
+8. Import the database: `pg_restore -U [username] -d acc-v4 -1 [name-of-file]`
-1. Run “npm run build” and then “npm run develop”.
+9. Run `npm run build` and then `npm run develop`.
 You should now be set up.
 Go to http://localhost:1337/admin/ (Or whatever localhost it is running on) and check!

 #### Notes: